leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 CONFIG_SOCK_UTIL_SCHEME_MAXLEN=24
 ```

-In this case it's enough just to call `make all` in the application folder, as
+In this case, there is no need for using menuconfig.
+It is enough to call `make all` in the
+application folder, as
 this configuration will be read and applied.
 Note that if any dependency issue
 occurs, warnings will be generated (e.g. not enabling the configuration of a
 module via kconfig).

-### Note on the usage of CFLAGS
+### A note on the usage of CFLAGS
 When a certain module is being configured via Kconfig the configuration macro
-will not longer be overridable by means of CFLAGS (e.g. set on the
+will no longer be overridable by means of CFLAGS (e.g. set on the
-compilation command or on a Makefile).
+compilation command or in a Makefile).
 Consider this if you are getting a
 'redefined warning'.

 ---